Flooring FAQ

 A. Yes.
 Allergists recommend that people with allergies live in an environment

 with wood floors, which do not hold dirt, dust mites and mold.
-In the Northwest,
+In the

 Q. How long does it take to sand and finish my old floors?